Repairing DoS Vulnerability of Real-World Regexes: Real-World Regular Expressions

-Fig.~\ref{fig:semanticsv} shows the natural-semantics-style rules for deducing the matching relation.
-The rules are inspired by the work by Medeiros et al.~\cite{DBLP:journals/scp/MedeirosMI14} who have given similar natural-semantics-style deduction rules for pure regular expressions and parsing expression grammars.
-However, to our knowledge, our work is the first to give the formal semantics of real-world regular expressions in this style and use it to formalize vulnerability.
+Figure~\ref{fig:semanticsv} shows some rules for deducing the matching relation.
+For space, we show only the rules for handling the extended features, deferring the full rules to the \supplementary{}.
+The rules are inspired by \cite{DBLP:journals/scp/MedeirosMI14} who have given natural-semantics-style rules for pure regexes and parsing expression grammars.
+However, to our knowledge, we are the first to give the formal semantics of real-world regexes in this style and use it to formalize vulnerability.

-Next, we describe each rules.
-In the two rules for a set of characters, the regular expression $[C]$ tries to match the string $w$ at the position $p$ with the function capturing $\Gamma$.
-If the $p$-th character $w[p]$ is in the set of character $C$, then the matching succeeds returning the matching result $(p+1, \Gamma)$ (\textsc{Set of characters}).
-Otherwise, the character $w[p]$ does not match or the position is at the end of the string, and $\emptyset$ is returned as the matching result indicating the match failure (\textsc{Set of characters Failure}).
-The rules (\textsc{Empty String}), (\textsc{Concatenation}), (\textsc{Union}) and (\textsc{Repetition}) are self explanatory.
-Note that we avoid self looping in (\textsc{Repetition}) by not repeating the match from the same position.